 Tonsa B. v.
-City of Oakland was the second of a pair of shocking high profile sexual harassment cases against the City of Oakland.
+City of Oakland was the second of a pair of shocking high profile sexual assault cases against the City of Oakland.
 The case settled for $750,000.
 Tonsa B. (a pseudonym), began her first job at age 15 when she was hired by Clayton Collins as his clerical assistant in 1996.
 Tonsa B. was hired to work in the City of Oakland’s Office of Parks and Recreation.
 Tonsa B. alleged that Collins induced her to accompany him to various local hotels during working hours to have sex with him, and on one occasion, assaulted her at the office.

 Clayton Collins came to work for the City’s Office of Parks and Recreation in 1993.
 Prior to being hired to work for the City, Collins was convicted of possession of cocaine.
 In 1987, Collins was convicted of bank robbery and served three years in state prison.
 In 1992, he was convicted of molesting a 14-year-old girl who participated in an after-school youth program through the Oakland Public schools.
 Following a plea bargain in that case, Collins was ordered to register as a sex offender.

 The City was aware that Collins was on court-ordered probation barring him from working with girls under age 18.
 Nevertheless, Collins was made the Director of the City’s Parks and Recreation’s Youth at Risk Program where he hired and supervised numerous young girls under the age of 18, including Tonsa B.